 How to Floss When You Have Braces

 You’ll want to use floss with a wax coating to ensure the floss doesn’t fray or break as it rubs against the components of your braces.
-Wax coated floss will also pass through the gaps between your teeth much easier.
+Wax coated floss will also make the gaps between your teeth much more effortless.

-- Thread the end of the floss over the wire and gently pull it down so that the floss runs between the wire and your teeth (make sure your not pulling the floss against the wire)
+- Thread the end of the floss over the wire and gently pull it down so that the floss runs between the wire and your teeth (make sure you’re not pulling the floss against the wire).

 - Now, wind each end of the floss around each of your index fingers

-- Using a mirror as a guide, thread the floss through your teeth by putting the index finger, holding the bottom end of the floss, inside your mouth towards the top of your palate
+- Using a mirror, thread floss through your teeth by putting the index finger, holding the bottom end of the floss, inside your mouth towards the top of your palate.

-- Now, thread the floss through the gap on the other side of the tooth so that it now passes through to the front side.
-Imagine drying your back with a towel – this is how the floss should be around your tooth
+- Thread the floss through the gap on the other side of the tooth so that it now passes through to the front side.
+Imagine drying your back with a towel – this is how the floss should be around your tooth.

-- Gently pull the floss up and down with each hand to rub the floss between the gaps in your teeth and remove any bits of food or plaque that may be wedged in
+- Gently pull the floss up and down to rub the floss between the gaps of your teeth to remove wedged foods and other bacteria.

-- To remove the floss, take a hold of one end and gently pull it through.
-Be careful removing the floss, as you don’t want to pull against the wires or dislodge the brackets
+- Take hold of one end and gently pull it through to remove the floss.
+Be careful removing the floss, as you don’t want to pull against the wires or dislodge the brackets.

 Using a Pixter

-Piksters, which are also available from most major supermarkets (in the oral health isle), are also an essential method for cleaning in between your brackets http://www.piksters.com/
+Piksters, which are also available from most major supermarkets (in the oral health aisle), is also an essential method for cleaning in between your brackets http://www.piksters.com/